primefaces/primefaces/docs/11_0_0/components/fileupload.md

 contents yourself in your backing bean.

 ## Chunking and Resume
-FileUpload supports chunked fileupload in advanced-mode using `maxChunkSize` attribute.
+FileUpload supports chunked upload using the `maxChunkSize` attribute but only in advanced mode!

-Chunked file upload comes with following restrictions:
-1. It is only supported for `mode="advanced"`

-### Resuming chunked file uploads
+#### Resuming chunked file uploads
-FileUpload is able to resume uploads that have been canceled (e.g user abort, lost of connection etc.) At first, you'll need to enable chunking and add this servlet:
+FileUpload is able to resume uploads that have been canceled (e.g user abort, lost of connection etc.)
+At first, you'll need to enable chunking and add this servlet:

 ```xml
 <servlet>
     <servlet-name>FileUpload Resume Servlet</servlet-name>